davecb/Play-it-Again-Sam/cmd/mkLoadTestFiles/mkLoadTestFiles.md

 local filesystem.
 The files contain different amounts of the same sequence of random data.

-It exist to avoid having the logic in runLoadTest, although it reports its performance in exactly the same way as runLoadTest
+It exists to avoid having the logic in runLoadTest, although it reports its performance in exactly the same way as runLoadTest does.

 ### Data options
 -for int